pith. sign in

 The pith

-If a polygon has a periodic billiard orbit meeting a combinatorial criterion then it belongs to a continuous family of polygons all sharing an orbit of the same type.
+If a polygon has a periodic billiard orbit meeting a combinatorial criterion, then continuous paths exist in polygon parameter space along which every shape keeps an orbit of exactly the same type.

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.